andreapeterson/docker_milowilo/README.md

 Whilst doing Imran Teli's course on Devops, we began to dive into Docker and containerization.
 Throughout the course, we worked on moving this multi-tier architecture from VM, to [AWS Cloud](https://github.com/andreapeterson/AWS-MultiTier-Architecture), then [reconstructing it in AWS Cloud](https://github.com/andreapeterson/AWS-Webapp-Beanstalk) to include more PaaS and SaaS services, and now finally containerizing it and running it on docker containers.

 Following the same schema as the other projects, I customized the webpage once again to feature my sweet pup on the login page.
 Once again, most of the files comes from [here](https://github.com/devopshydclub/vprofile-project/blob/docker/compose/docker-compose.yml).
-I customized some of the web files and created the Docker-files & compsoe file for this project.
+I customized some of the web files and created the Docker-files & compose file for this project.

 First, I found the base images on Dockerhub.
 Nginx, MySQL, and Tomcat needed customization, so they have their own docker files and I created an image out of them on my [Dockerhub Account](https://hub.docker.com/u/andreapeterson).
 Then, I created the docker compose file and customized the application.properties file for the application to communicate properly.